Dmeet6401/drone_detection/README.md

    ```sh
    streamlit run app.py
    ```
-Now we are all set to go. just upload the image of any given class and it will classify that image and also it gives other 5 possible classes from which image could belong to.
+Now we are all set to go. just upload the image of any given class and it will classify drone is in the image or not.

 [Download dataset from here](https://www.kaggle.com/datasets/sshikamaru/drone-yolo-detection)

+### **NOTE** : I given .txt file and data.data and data.names if you want to apply the YOLOV4

 ## Contact